For the Love of History - world history, women’s history, weird history cover art

 By: Tehya N.

-• I'm TK, your guide to the past as we uncover the people, events, and little-known facts hidden in the shadows of your old history textbooks.
-From empress baddies to activist profiles, turkey gods, and the history of the toothbrush, tattoos, Pompeii peepees, and everything in between, you can find it all here.
-There is no telling how far we'll dig or how many historical facts we'll reexamine.
-No event is too small and no topic too big, because this is For The Love of History.
+I'm TK, your guide to the past as we uncover the people, events, and little-known facts hidden in the shadows of your old history textbooks.
+From empress baddies like Hatshepsut and Wu Zetianto, activist profiles, Egyptian and Japanese gods and goddesses, and the history of the toothbrush, tattoos, Pompeii peepees, and everything in between, you can find it all here.
+No event is too small and no topic too big, because this is For The Love of History. ----------------------- For over 100 archived episodes and bonus content you can head over to Patreon!Copyright 2024 Tehya N. World

 Episodes